prise-3d/Behavioral-online-study/docs/source/api.rst

 The modules presented in this section are common to all types of optimisation problems.
 The abstract classes proposed here form the basis of the package's structure.

-expe
+experiments
 -------------------

 .. autosummary::
-   :toctree: expe
+   :toctree: experiments

-   expe.models
+   experiments.models
-   expe.experiments
+   experiments.experiments